AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md

  </tbody>
 </table>

-&#42; These features are available only in `the new Adobe Workfront experience`.
+&#42; These features are available only in the new Adobe Workfront experience.

 &nbsp;